SaadWajih99/uav-pid-autopilot/README.md

 ## Overview

+# UAV Pitch Attitude Autopilot — PD Control in a PID Framework

-This project implements a **pitch attitude autopilot** for an Unmanned Aerial Vehicle (UAV) using PID control.
-The system features complementary filter sensor fusion and Monte Carlo robustness analysis to evaluate controller performance under uncertain conditions.
+This project presents the design and validation in simulation of a pitch attitude autopilot for an Unmanned Aerial Vehicle (UAV) using a PD controller implemented within a PID framework.
+The integral term was evaluated during controller development but set to zero in the final tuned design because acceptable steady-state behaviour was achieved without it.

 ## Key Features